Demetre Daskalakis

-Demetre C. Daskalakis (born 1972/1973) is an American physician and gay health activist serving as director of the Division of HIV/AIDS Prevention in the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention since 2020.
-In 2022, the administration of Joe Biden appointed him the White House National Monkeypox Response Deputy Coordinator.
+Demetre Costas Daskalakis (born 1972/1973) is an American infectious disease physician and gay health activist who served in leadership roles at the US Centers for Disease Control and Prevention (CDC) from 2020 to 2025.
+At the CDC, he was director of the National Center for Immunization and Respiratory Diseases (NCIRD) and was previously director of the Division of HIV Prevention at the National Center for HIV/AIDS, Viral Hepatitis, STD, and TB Prevention.
+During the administration of Joe Biden, he was appointed deputy coordinator of the White House's mpox response to the 2022–2023 outbreak of the disease.

 Early life and education

-Daskalakis was born in Washington, D.C. to Greek parents and raised in Arlington, Virginia.
-He studied at Columbia University, where he earned a bachelor's degree in biology in 1995.
+Daskalakis was born in Washington, D.C., to Greek parents and raised in Arlington, Virginia.
+He entered Columbia University in 1991 and earned a bachelor's degree in biology in 1995.
 He recalls becoming interested in AIDS during his senior year at Columbia University, when he was given the task to fly the AIDS Memorial Quilt as part of a student campaign to raise awareness of AIDS.

-He then received his medical degree from the NYU School of Medicine and completed post-graduate medical training at Harvard Medical School in 2003.
+He then received his medical degree from the NYU School of Medicine and completed postgraduate medical training at Harvard Medical School in 2003.
+He completed his residency at Beth Israel Deaconess Medical Center in 2003.
+He completed a Clinical Infectious Disease fellowship at Brigham and Women's Hospital and Massachusetts General Hospital's combined program.
+Daskalakis earned board certification in Internal Medicine in 2002 and became board certified in Infectious Disease in 2005.
 In 2012, he earned a Master of Public Health from the Harvard T.H.
 Chan School of Public Health.